Northern Emberá language

 Northern Emberá, also known as West Emberá and Cholo, is the largest Emberá language.
 It is spoken largely in Colombia, but is also the principal language of the Darién Gap in Panama.
-The Emberá language is divided into two branches, Northern and Southern.
-Two prominent Northern groups are Darien Emberá and Catío.
-The Catío language is spoken by 10,000 to 20,000 people, whose literacy rate is at 1%.
-The Darien Emberá language is spoken by 9,000 to 10,000 people.

 Classification

-Northern Emberá is a dialect that comes from Emberá which is part of the Chocó family.
-The Chocó family includes two languages, Waunana and the group of the Emberá dialects.
-The Emberá dialects form a dialectal continuum with two geographically defined subgroups: the Northern branch contains Northern Emberá proper (referred to as just 'Northern Emberá' in Mortensen 1999) and the Catío dialect.
+Northern Emberá is a language that comes from Emberá which is part of the Chocoan family.
+The Chocoan family includes two principal groups, Waunana and the group of the Emberá languages.
+The Emberá languages form a dialect continuum with two geographically defined subgroups: the Northern branch contains Northern Emberá proper (referred to as just 'Northern Emberá' in Mortensen 1999) and the Catío language.

 History

 The Waunanas and Emberás are the last remnants of a larger group of Pre-Columbian ethnic groups, such as the Orominas, the Chancos, the Guarras, the Burrumías, that were diminished during the Colonial period.
 Genetic findings show that the speakers of Chocó languages are genetically differentiated from the Chibcha speaking tribes of Northern Colombia and cluster with the Orinoquian and Amazonian indigenous populations.
 Waunana and Emberá share a large number of cognates (estimated to 50% by Loewen 1960: 12), which provide evidence for their common origin.
 However, there is no clear evidence in terms of a sufficient number of cognates for a common origin of Chocó with other South or Central American families.